A Felony Charge Is The Most Serious Charge You Can Face.

 Felonies are divided into five categories or classes in the State of New York.
 Each charge has a maximum sentence.
 Multiple convictions may be ordered to be served concurrently or consecutively.

 It is possible to be charged with multiple felony charges.
 Multiple convictions, and prior, or predicate charges and convictions, will impact sentencing guidelines.
 There are many factors that contribute to the outcome of a felony charge, making it extremely important to find the best attorney to represent you.
-A criminal defense attorney with felony experience has a distinct advantage over a general practice attorney with limited exposure to the criminal justice system, so be sure to choose your defense lawyer thoughtfully.
+A criminal lawyer with felony experience has a distinct advantage over a general practice attorney with limited exposure to the criminal justice system, so be sure to choose your defense lawyer thoughtfully.

-Our Criminal Defense Attorneys Fight to Win
+Our Felony Defense Attorneys Fight to Win

-NY State Class A Felony
+Class A Felony.